 The process known as World of Warcraft or World of Warcraft Retail or Client belongs to software World of Warcraft or Auctioneer AddOns or Half-Life (version 2) or Client or Tony Hawk's Underground (version 2) or Nero 7 Ultra Edition by Blizzard Entertainment (blizzard.com).

 Description: Wow.exe is not essential for Windows and will often cause problems.
 Wow.exe is located in a subfolder of "C:\Program Files".

 The program has a visible window.
 Wow.exe is not a Windows core file.
-The application uses ports to connect to a LAN or the Internet.
-Wow.exe is able to record inputs and monitor applications.
-Therefore the technical security rating is 18% dangerous, however also read the users reviews.
+The application uses ports to connect to or from a LAN or the Internet.
+Wow.exe is able to record keyboard and mouse inputs and monitor applications.
+Therefore the technical security rating is 18% dangerous, however you should also read the user reviews.

 If there are any problems with Wow.exe, you can uninstall World of Warcraft or Auctioneer AddOns from your computer using the Control Panel applet "Add/Remove programs".

 Important: Some malware camouflages itself as Wow.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the Wow.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.